offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 | `!key`                            | a value not set for `key`                               |
 | `key1=value1,key2=value2`         | `key1` is set to `value1` and `key2` is set to `value2` |

 Kubernetes uses labels to orchestrate.
-Labels allow objects to have loosely-coupled linkages to each other as opposed to tightly-coupled parent-child / hierarchy relationships.
+Labels allow objects to have loosely coupled linkages to each other as opposed to tightly coupled parent-child / hierarchy relationships.
 For example, a load balancer decides which pods it routes requests to by searching for pods using label selector.

 ```{svgbob}
  .-------.